Lower Your Bill: Learn to Negotiate with Dish, DIRECTV, AT&T, Verizon, and Xfinity (and Save Hundreds)

 – Call them at 1 (800) 922-0204 and get a customer service rep and immediately tell them that want to cancel your plan.

 – Homework.
 Homework.
 Homework.
 Once you get transferred to the “Customer Retention” department blow them away with your research.
-For example you could say “Republic Wireless is offering basically the same plan as mine for X dollars LESS per month then what I’m currently paying.
+For example you could say “Mint Mobile is offering basically the same plan as mine for X dollars LESS per month then what I’m currently paying.
 I could even pay the early termination fee and be ahead with them in X months.
 What can you do to help me lower my bill?”

 – Put the ball in their court by asking the question.
 They have spent a lot of money getting and retaining you as a customer who pays their bill on-time every single month.
 They aren’t going to let you walk away if they can possibly help it.